Up to now, thanks to the grow up of the WireLess applications, is necessary know some basic concept regarding the antennas.

 In many application use a λ/4 antenna is not possible and are used a ceramic antennas or a custom antennas design on pcb.

 Remember that this means to lost efficiency (distance) on your wireless system.

 Third: do not forget to create a good ground reference for your antenna.

-Fifth: reduce the Kbps (Kbit per second – Data Rate) means, in general, increase the S/N of your receiver.
+Fifth: reduce the Kbps (Kbit per second – Data Rate) means, in general, increase the S/N of your receiver and the distance covered.